Researchers around the world are looking at better ways to diagnose and treat rare cancers.

 It is hard to organise and run trials for rare cancers.
 For example, it can take a long time to recruit the number of patients needed.

 Getting enough patients is critical to the success of a trial.
-The results won't be powerful enough if the trial involves too few people.
+The results wouldn't be powerful enough if the trial involves too few people.
 For example, results won't be able to prove whether one types of treatment is better than another.

 The International Rare Cancers Initiative (IRCI)